 There is no one typical HDS student.
 Each cohort of students is made of individuals with a variety of academic and professional experience and the rigors of the HDS classroom can be particularly challenging, especially for students who are coming back to school, changing disciplines, or are non-native English speakers and writers.
 The Office of Student Life coordinates learning resources and support services that are flexible and designed to meet the varied needs of our student population.
-For referral to any of the available services, a student may set up a consultation appointment with the assistant dean for student affairs, Tim Whelsky.
+For referral to any of the available services, a student may set up a consultation appointment with the assistant dean for student affairs, Steph Gauchel.

 Graduate Student Learning Support (GSLS)

 GSLS is a program available to students in Harvard Divinity School, Harvard Law School, the Graduate School of Design, Harvard Business School, and the School of Public Health, and is designed to assist students with academic and learning concerns.
 These concerns may include, but are not limited to, struggles learning new material, reading comprehension, time management, and writing or test-taking difficulties.
 Through a referral by Steph Gauchel, assistant dean for student affairs, HDS students may meet with a GSLS Learning Specialist.